Heavy-HTTP/.github/profile/Readme.md

 3. Provide the seamless experience of HTTP client to the HTTP Client wrapper library.

 ### Heavy HTTP Server Connector
-This is a runtime-specific library which is responsible for the server end of communication with the Heavy HTTP Client that makes the request.
+This is a runtime-specific library that is responsible for the server end of communication with the Heavy HTTP Client that makes the request.
 Since the library is runtime-specific it needs to be attached to the runtime as an HTTP interceptor.
 Since the library is attached as an interceptor whatever the APIs provided by the runtime can be used without an issue with the library.
 Similar to the Heavy HTTP Client, Heavy HTTP Server also can perform its magic regardless of which API is used for the communication.

 #### Looking under the hood
 When receiving the request from HTTP Client, Heavy HTTP Server Connector performs the following operations